Arria: Biography

 Pliny records that Arria's son died at the same time as Caecina Paetus was quite ill.
 She apparently arranged and planned the child's funeral without her husband even knowing of his death.
 Every time she visited her husband, Arria told him that the boy was improving.
 If emotion threatened to get the better of her, she excused herself from the room and would, in Pliny's words, "give herself to sorrow", and then return to her husband with a calm demeanor.

 After the rebellion against Claudius led by Lucius Arruntius Camillus Scribonianus in AD 42, Scribonianus was killed and Caecina was taken to Rome as a prisoner for conspiring with him.
 Arria begged the captain of the ship to allow her to join him on board.
 She claimed that if a consular Roman man was allowed slaves to take care of him, then she should save them the trouble and look after him herself.
 The captain refused, so Arria followed the great ship in a small fishing boat all the way to Rome.

 Arria openly attacked the wife of the rebellion leader Scribonianus for giving evidence to the prosecution, crying: "Am I to listen to you who could go on living after Scribonianus died in your arms?"
 It was this sentence which alerted everyone to her intention of dying alongside Paetus.

 Her son-in-law, Thrasea, attempted to persuade her to live, asking her if she would want her own daughter to kill herself if he were sentenced to death.
-Arria insisted that she would if her daughter (also called Arria) had lived as long and happily with Thrasea as she herself had with Caecina.
+Arria insisted that she would if her daughter, Arria the Younger, had lived as long and happily with Thrasea as she herself had with Caecina.

 She was watched very closely from that point onwards, but, realising this, Arria said that they could not stop her from dying.
 Having pointed this out, she ran, head first, into a wall and knocked herself out cold.
 When she came to, she cried: "I told you I would do it the hard way if you stopped me from doing it the easy way."

 Arria was eventually permitted to join her husband in a "noble death" (falling on one's own sword/dagger).

 She is the subject of one of Marcus Valerius Martialis' epigrams.